nutellaimw/CycleWare/README.md

 If you still need help, there's a video guide in our discord, and also a bunch of assets posted by me that you can use!

 https://discord.gg/7qFKCqpAnc

+This script was a try at recreating an old prison life script with the same idea behind it.
+But since prison life got updated and the original script was never updated, I decided to step in and remake it.

+The original script is also available for anyone to see: https://raw.githubusercontent.com/VapingCat/IA-Battlegrounds-Hitmarkers-Cursor/main/script.lua